top of page

 After the show, he left to meet a friend.
 I saw the end of the long line of people waiting to talk to all of them and I decided I had to thank them—not just for the basketball content, but for what they had given my son and me.

-And then the doubt crept in.
+And then I was surprised because my doubt crept in.

 What am I doing?